jonss0777/DIY_Sensor/README.md

 Hi!

 Welcome to one of my projects.
-This project uses a DHT11 temperature and humidity sensor, an Adafruit M0 fether with a WIFI chip to send and receive information from a mini api server running on AppScript.
+This project uses a DHT11 temperature and humidity sensor, an Adafruit M0 feather with a WIFI chip to send and receive information from a mini api server running on AppScript.

 ### Architechture